vampireLibrarianMonk/amd-gpu-hello/README.md

 mamba activate pytorch-rocm
 ```

-3Install pip dependencies for rocm in Base OS Python section.
+3. Install pip dependencies for rocm in Base OS Python section.

 ## Verify pytorch installation.
 1. Verify if Pytorch is installed and detecting the GPU compute device.